daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 After signing-up and signing into the Docker Store, go [here](https://store.docker.com/editions/community/docker-ce-desktop-windows) and click on the "Get Docker" button on the right hand side of the screen.
 Then follow the installation instructions on that screen to install the stable version.

+> **Note:** If you see a warning saying that your WSL installation is incomplete, you can click the link to install the kernel update and then restart per the instructions in the warning message.

 After installation (Docker will make you sign out to finish installing), launch a terminal and type

 ```